-Many volumes simply fill shelves while others take a prominent and cherished role on them.
+Many volumes simply fill shelves while others earn a prominent and cherished role in your collection.

 As a golf professional and enthusiast of the game, I believe The Practice Manual by Adam Young is the latter.